giselehbm/LCI_Workshop_2023/README.md

 * [Rolling-ball](https://imagejdocu.list.lu/gui/process/subtract_background) algorithm
 * [BaSiC](https://github.com/marrlab/BaSiC#imagejfiji-plugin) plugin (click on the link to follow installation instructions)

--> Images to be used in this session are located in "../images/illumination_correction/"
+:arrow_right: Images to be used in this session are located in "../images/illumination_correction/"

 Wait to be assigned to one of the breakout rooms and then follow the instructions corresponding to your group: